-- On average, based on need, $1000 per recipient will be provided for travel and subsistence.
-These funds may not cover all costs, but are intended to fill in costs for recipients that might not otherwise be able to attend the conference.
-Funds can be used to help support travel, lodging, and childcare.
-Recipients will need to keep original travel tickets, expense receipts and evidence of payment up to the subscribed limits for reimbursement once the conference is over.
+- Based on need, fund will be provided for recipients that might not otherwise be able to attend the conference.
+Funds can be used to help support registration cost, WiFi hotspot expenses, and childcare.
+Recipients will need to keep original expense receipts and evidence of payment up to the subscribed limits for reimbursement once the conference is over.

 - An assigned a mentor to guide receipients through the conference experience.

-- A social event including the recipients and mentors to be held at VIS 2019.
+- A social event including the recipients and mentors to be held during VIS 2020.